Bridge the Gap Between the Lab and the Clinic

 Investigate the foundational science behind drug development, and learn about the latest development and manufacturing techniques used in the pharmaceutical industry.

-Explore the key principles and latest approaches for discovering and developing pharmaceuticals.
+Explore the key principles and latest approaches for discovering and developing pharmaceuticals that can have a major impact on health and medicine.

-Develop skills to advance in the pharmaceutical and biotechnology industries with training in drug design, molecular targeting, and cellular and physiological mechanisms.
+Acquire a deep understanding of the pharmaceutical development pipeline and get advanced training in drug design, molecular targeting, and cellular and physiological mechanisms.